AlmasT10/projectManager-FrontEnd/README.md

-# projectManager-FrontEnd
+# Project-M
-A project Management App FrontEnd using ReactNative
+A  Project Management App using Expo(React Native) and Firebase